ManimCommunity/manim/docs/source/guides/deep_dive.rst

   current animations, so starting at 0 and ending at the total animation run time, with the step size determined by the render frame rate) of the timeline where a new animation frame should be rendered.
-- Then the scene iterates over the time progression: for each time stamp ``t``, :meth:`.Scene.update_to_time` is called, which ...
+- Then Manager iterates over the time progression: for each time stamp ``t``, :meth:`.Scene.update_to_time` is called, which ...

   - ... first computes the time passed since the last update (which might be 0,